Mendeley/api-design-documentation/README.md

 In this example we have no context what the IDs are identifying.

 ##Complex Operations (Actions)
 Some actions don’t naturally map to a HTTP verb.
-Verbs such as 'import', 'activate', 'cancel', 'validate', 'accept', 'reset', 'verify', and 'deny' are examples.
+Verbs such as 'activate', 'cancel', 'validate', 'accept', 'reset', 'verify', and 'deny' are examples.
 These are usually a procedural concept.

 In this case you **MUST** use a POST with a verb.
-The verb **MUST** be the last segment of the URI.
-This helps in identifying these operations.
+The word `action` **MUST** be the last segment of the URI.
+The `action` **MUST** be used in the body of the POST.
+This allows us to version the content in the cases where no request body is provided e.g. resending verification email.

+The request Content Type **MUST** be `application/vnd.mendeley-{resourcetype}-action.1+json`.

 Developers are encouraged to consider resource design alternatives over using this approach.
 This shoud be used infrequently as its an anti-pattern.